nghttp2/nghttp2/README.rst

     client's address.

 stream_id
-    Stream ID of this stream
+    Stream ID of this stream.

 scheme
     Scheme of the request URI.
 This is a value of :scheme header field.